henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 Opening a file returns a stream for read and write data to and from files.

-Example of opening a file in current directory using a mounted PFS3 volume:
+Example of opening a file in current directory:
 ```
 var stream = await pfs3Volume.OpenFile("New File");
 ```